brennanbrown/stars/index.md

 - [brob/eleventy-plugin-blog-tools](https://github.com/brob/eleventy-plugin-blog-tools) - A collection of shortcodes, filters and tags that make blogging on 11ty more fun
 - [jlnbxn/Markdownloader](https://github.com/jlnbxn/Markdownloader) - Markdownloader makes it possible to fetch articles directly from the web.
 Inspired by the popular outline.com, it also ditches paywalls in the process, leaving clutter and content blockers behind.
 - [KittyGiraudel/a11y-dialog](https://github.com/KittyGiraudel/a11y-dialog) - A very lightweight and flexible accessible modal dialog script.
-- [getindiekit/indiekit](https://github.com/getindiekit/indiekit) - The little server that connects your website to the independent web.
+- [getindiekit/indiekit](https://github.com/getindiekit/indiekit) - The little Node.js server with all the pieces needed to own your content and share it with the wider independent web.
 - [jimbrig/Template-Vault](https://github.com/jimbrig/Template-Vault) - Template Obsidian.md Vault
 - [iamadamdev/bypass-paywalls-chrome](https://github.com/iamadamdev/bypass-paywalls-chrome) - Bypass Paywalls web browser extension for Chrome and Firefox.
 - [connertennery/Notion-to-Obsidian-Converter](https://github.com/connertennery/Notion-to-Obsidian-Converter) - Converts exported Notion notes to work with Obsidian.